alexandragrecu/AMSS-Project/README.md

-@ Software Engineering Master, University of Bucharast, Faculty of Mathematics and Computer Science, February 2023
+@ Master of Software Engineering, University of Bucharast, Faculty of Mathematics and Computer Science, February 2023